marcospgp/tinyORM/README.md

 });
 ```

-You can then use the resulting hooks like so:
+You can then use the resulting hook like so:

 ```typescript
 const user = useUsers(userId);